emmanuellmhango/rails-api-app/README.md

 # REACT API BACK END <a name="hello-rails-react"></a>

-**REACT API BACK END** is a back end web application that displays a random json greeting message on screen.
+**REACT API BACK END** is a back end web application that displays a random json greeting message.
+This message is displayed by the [FRONT END](https://github.com/emmanuellmhango/rail-react-frontend.git).

 ## 🛠 Built With <a name="built-with"></a>